dlewis27/SSRgenotyper/README.md

 for i in \*.fq; do bwa mem myReferenceForSSRgenotyper.fasta $i > $i.sam; done

-### Prepare the SAM files for SSRGenotyper
+### Quality control SAM files for SSRGenotyper
-while the whole SAM file can be passed to SSRGenotyper, we encourage users to first filter the sam file with samtools to improve performance:
+While the whole SAM file can be passed to SSRGenotyper we encourage users to first filter the sam file with samtools to improve performance:

 for i in *.sam; do samtools view $i -q 45 > $i.Q45; done

 This will remove reads with mapping quality less than 45.
-SSRgenotyper provides further filtering arguments (-Q) that can be used for additional filter stringency.
+SSRgenotyper provides further filtering (option -Q) that can be used for additional filter stringency.
 The SAM files do not need to be sorted or indexed.
-A file listing all SAM file to be processed is required by SSRGenotyper and can be produced with:
+Lastly a file listing all SAM files to be processed is required by SSRGenotyper and can be produced with:

 ls *.Q45 > samFiles.txt